rcc-uchicago/user-guide/docs/slurm/sbatch.md

 For more information on job dependencies, please refer to the [Slurm documentation](https://slurm.schedmd.com/sbatch.html){:target='_blank'}.

-### Cron-like jobs - Midway2 - Legacy
+### Cron-like jobs - Limited support on Midway2

-Cron-like jobs are jobs submitted to the queue with a specified schedule.
+Cron-like jobs are Slurm jobs submitted to the queue with a specified schedule.
 These jobs persist until they are canceled or encounter an error.
 The Midway2 cluster has a dedicated partition, `cron`, for running cron-like jobs.
-Please contact our [Help Desk](https://rcc.uchicago.edu/support-and-services/consulting-and-technical-support){:target='_blank'} to request submitting Cron-like jobs.
-These jobs are subject to scheduling limits and will be monitored.
-We strongly recommend using `dependency jobs` rather than `cron jobs` since cron-like jobs is a legacy service and we are moving away from it.
+Please contact our [Help Desk](https://rcc.uchicago.edu/support-and-services/consulting-and-technical-support){:target='_blank'} to request submitting cron-like jobs.
+These jobs are subject to scheduling limits and resource requested, and will be monitored.
+We strongly recommend using `dependency jobs` which offer more flexibility and better resource management than using cron-like jobs.

-Here is an example of a batch script that internally submits a Cron job (`cron.sbatch`):
+Here is an example of a batch script that internally submits a cron-like job (`cron.sbatch`):

 ```bash
 #!/bin/bash